Bodily Injury Liability Coverage: What It Is, How Much You Need & Limits Explained

 Even if your per-accident limit is $300,000, if one person's injuries total $200,000 and your per-person limit is $100,000, you are personally responsible for the remaining $100,000.
 Your insurer will not pay beyond the per-person cap under any circumstances.

-Still, many states allow minimums as low as $25,000/$50,000.
-Check your state's specific requirements with our car insurance minimum requirements guide for 2026.
+Even with these updates, many states still allow minimums as low as $25,000/$50,000.
+Check your state's specific requirements with our car insurance minimum requirements guide.

 Pincher's Pro Tip